 Though I’ve lived in Japan for several years now, Fukuoka was never very high on my travel radar, nor was it particularly high on my list of culinary destinations.

 Other places and their more famous restaurants were always calling: Osaka, Hokkaido, Tokyo.
-I finally made it down there earlier this year to see what the fuss was all about, and now I can tell you – don’t make the same mistake I did.
+I finally made it down there to see what the fuss was all about, and now I can tell you – don’t make the same mistake I did.
 Just go!

 Must-Try Fukuoka Food